unrealwork/atsd-use-cases/research/us-international-trade/resources/csv-parser-schema-explanation.md

 ## 2. Metric

-   To specify the metric, we can use the `metric` command.
+   To specify the metric, use the `metric` command.

 ```javascript
     metric('us-trade-' + (cell(1,col).startsWith('E')?'export':'import') )
 ```

-   Next, we decide which metric we will use for the series.
-Our metric depends on the first letter in the column header.
-If the header starts with 'E', we will use 'us-trade-export'.
+   Next, decide which metric to use for the series.
+The metric depends on the first letter in the column header.
+If the header starts with `'E'`,  use `'us-trade-export'`.
-   Otherwise, the name of metric will be 'us-trade-import'.
+   Otherwise, the name of metric is `'us-trade-import'`.

 ## 3. Tags

-   We can specify tags by using the `tag` method which takes `key` and `value` of a tag as the parameter.
+   Specify tags by using the `tag` method which takes `key` and `value` of a tag as the parameter.

 ```javascript
         tag('ctyname', cell(row, 3))
         .tag('cty_code', cell(row,2))
 ```

-   Using this method, we specified our tags as `ctyname` and `cty_code`, respectively.
+   Using this method, tags are defined as `ctyname` and `cty_code`, respectively.

 ## 4. Timestamp

-We should choose the appropriate string that describes the time of our series sample, which then will be parsed by a timestamp pattern.
-We accomplish this by using the `timestamp` method:
+Choose the appropriate string that describes the time of the series sample, which is parsed by a timestamp pattern.
+Accomplish this by using the `timestamp` method:

 ```javascript
    timestamp(cell(row,1)+'-'+cell(1,col).substring(1))